 “The Tropical Island Experience that you have been dreaming of!”

-One of just eight hand-picked Unique Lodges in Central America and the Caribbean – and only 55 Worldwide – Isla Palenque joins two fellow Cayuga Collection hotels in the National Geographic portfolio: Lapa Rios Lodge in Costa Rica – one of 24 founding Unique Lodges globally – and Jicaro Island Lodge in Nicaragua, a member since 2017.
+One of just eight hand-picked Unique Lodges in Central America and the Caribbean – and only 55 Worldwide – Isla Palenque joins the fellow Cayuga Collection hotel in the National Geographic portfolio: Jicaro Island Lodge in Nicaragua, a member since 2017.
 As a brand new Unique Lodge, Isla Palenque is the first of its kind in Panama, signalling a long-awaited new breed of high-end sustainable tourism in the country, and the discovery of an exceptional destination by a community of rare experience-seekers.

 Guests of Isla Palenque can expect to live out their castaway fantasies in a 400-acre untouched island wilderness with a total developed footprint of less than 3%.
 A destination resort inspired by novels of shipwrecks and sailors, and the inner musings of an owner-turned-islander, mornings at Isla Palenque hold the promise of rainforest adventures or island hopping in the nearby national marine park.
 Lazy afternoons are well spent on any one of seven secluded beaches or the beachside pool.
 Find yourself on these palm-fringed shores and you’ll be one of a privileged few to ever experience this undisturbed parcel of paradise.

 About National Geographic Unique Lodges of the World